anishk74/File-Compression/README.md

 # File-Compression
-See how to generate a compressed file using Huffman codes
+Compress your purely text files using Huffman code